pnjun/UrsaPQ-Manager/Docs/Data Analysis Service.md

                         10Hz means every macrobunch is processed.
 ```

+GMD normalization can be activated for the accumulated traces by setting the corresponding flag in the configuration file (see below).
+The low passed traces are not normalized.

 Online control is done by setting these parameters:
 ```
 data_filterTau          Time constant of lorenzian low pass filter for filtered data